RyanGibb/eilean-nix/docs/getting_started.md

 [^2]: If you don't have a static address, Dynamic DNS is possible but takes some time to propagate.
 Email reputation is tied to your IP address; using a residential address assigned by your ISP may get your mail blocked.

-Resource requirements depends how many service you want to run and how much load they'll be under, but 2 GB RAM and 20 GB disk should be a good starting point.
+Resource requirements depends how many service you want to run and how much load they'll be under, but 2 GiB RAM and 20 GiB disk should be a good starting point.

 ## Step 2: Install NixOS with Eilean